BobKuczewski/CardIAC/README.md

 ### Allocating Storage for Variables

-Next begin entering a program.
-The program will need storage space (addresses) for our two input values.
+Next we'll begin entering a program to add the two numbers.
+The program will need storage space (addresses) for those two input values.
 We can pick almost any of the 100 available memory cell addresses.
-It's sometimes convenient to start with 51 since that's half-way through the available memory and happens to start with a "1" (easy to remember) and is in the top row.
+It's sometimes convenient to start with 51 since that's half-way through the available memory and happens to start with a "1" (easy to remember) and is on the top row.
 So let's assign the first input value to be stored at 51 and the second to be stored at 52.

 ### First "Line" of Code